johnmn3/injest/README.md

 50005499994
 ```
 That's a _six times_ speedup!

+Perhaps that speedup would not be so drastic if we tested both versions in _advanced_ compile mode.
+Then the difference in speed might come closer to the Clojure version.
+In any case, this is some very low-hanging performance fruit.
 ## Extending `injest`
 This feature is very experimental, but there is a `reg-xf!` macro that can take one or more transducers. `injest` macros will then include those functions when deciding which forms should be treated as transducers.
 You should only need to call `reg-xf!` in one of your namespaces - preferably in an initially loaded one.
 ```clojure